nuaays/python-machine-learning-book-cn/Table-of-Contents.md

 Plotting a receiver operating characteristic
 The scoring metrics for multiclass classification Summary

-7. Combining Different Models for Ensemble Learning Learning with ensembles
+##7.
+Combining Different Models for Ensemble Learning
+Learning with ensembles
 Implementing a simple majority vote classifier Evaluating and tuning the ensemble classifier
 Bagging – building an ensemble of classifiers from bootstrap samples Leveraging weak learners via adaptive boosting
 Summary

-8. Applying Machine Learning to Sentiment Analysis Obtaining the IMDb movie review dataset
+##8.
+Applying Machine Learning to Sentiment Analysis 应用机器学习到情感分析
+Obtaining the IMDb movie review dataset
 Introducing the bag-of-words model
 Transforming words into feature vectors